Awacs8/app_recipes_for_friends/README.md

 # Friendly recipes

 The web app for recipes and cooking tips sharing between users.
+Used frameworks:
-For the frontend development is used ReactJS and for the backend NodeJS.
+For the frontend development is used ReactJS and for the backend NodeJS and MongoDB.

 https://friendlyrecipes.netlify.app/